jaeyunsung/RA_Autoantibodies_2023/README.md

 This script takes in the raw autoantibody abundance data and transforms the RFU values using quantile normalization.
 Next, the script finds statistically significant autoantibodies using a Mann-Whitney *U* test and the Cliff's delta effect size.
-Significant features have a *P*-value less than 0.05 and an absolute Cliff's delta value greater than 0.33 (i.e., moderate effect size).
+Significant features have a *P*-value less than 0.05 and an absolute Cliff's delta value greater than 0.33 (*i.e.*, moderate effect size).
 There are four grid plots that are made from running this script (Figures 2 and 3).
 Each grid plot shows the autoantibodies' abundances in an RA subgroup and controls.